JustaLiang/BullsToTheMoon/README.md

 # To-The-Moooon
-NFT project that is dynamic over market price and also assemblable
+NFT project that is dynamic over market price and also assemblable.